old made new in washington.

-It all started after my Grandma Kathy passed away in 2005.
-She left me her amazing collection of beads, buttons, broken costume jewelry, and jewelry-making tools.
-My jewelry incorporates my love of vintage with a mix of modern – inspired by Grandma Kathy.
+It all started after Christine's Grandma Kathy passed away in 2005 and bequeathed her amazing collection of beads, buttons, broken costume jewelry, and jewelry-making tools.
+Before her grandma passed, she said she was coming back as robin in her afterlife.
+You will find robins and other birds in many of Christine's creations.
+Her jewelry incorporates her love of vintage with a mix of modern – inspired by Grandma Kathy.